MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nc-wdfrequest-evt_wdf_request_completion_routine.md

 To register a <i>CompletionRoutine</i> callback function for an I/O request, a driver must call <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestsetcompletionroutine">WdfRequestSetCompletionRoutine</a>.
 For more information about this callback function, see <a href="https://docs.microsoft.com/windows-hardware/drivers/wdf/completing-i-o-requests">Completing I/O Requests</a>.

-Note that the completion parameters structure contains valid information only if the driver has formatted the request by calling one of the <b>WdfIoTargetFormat</b><i>Xxx</i> methods.
+The completion parameters structure is fully populated with valid information only if the driver has formatted the request by calling one of the <b>WdfIoTargetFormat</b><i>Xxx</i> methods.
 For an example, see <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfiotarget/nf-wdfiotarget-wdfiotargetformatrequestforread">WdfIoTargetFormatRequestForRead</a>.

+Otherwise, only the **IoStatus** field in the completion parameters structure is valid.
+Note that the driver can also format the request by calling [**WdfRequestWdmFormatUsingStackLocation**](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestwdmformatusingstacklocation).

 A KMDF driver's <i>CompletionRoutine</i> can run at IRQL <= DISPATCH_LEVEL regardless of the  <b>ExecutionLevel</b> specified in the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes">WDF_OBJECT_ATTRIBUTES</a> structure for the I/O request object.